fimeier/MEFIscionproto/README.md

 site](https://anapaya-scion.readthedocs-hosted.com/en/latest/contribute.html#setting-up-the-development-environment)
 for instructions on how to install build dependencies, build and run SCION.

 ## Contributing

 Interested in contribution to the SCION project?
 Please visit us at [contribute.rst](https://anapaya-scion.readthedocs-hosted.com/en/latest/contribute.html) for more information about how you can do so.

+## Scion Time / this fork

+Join [SCIONLab](https://www.scionlab.org) if you're interested in playing with SCION in an operational global test deployment of SCION.

+As of 1.3.2021: This fork of [scionproto/scion](github.com/scionproto/scion) will be merged into [SCIONLab](https://www.scionlab.org) and [scionproto/scion](github.com/scionproto/scion).
+Scion Time implements the needed features to provide kernel and hardware timestamps to applications.

 ## License